-- out Petroleum Operations on land and resources owned by Government of India.
-In this connection reliance has been placed on the judgment of the Supreme Court in Faqir Chand Gulati v.
-Uppal Agencies Pvt.
-Ltd. [2008 (12) S.T.R.
-401]; - (ii) The activities undertaken by the co-venturers within the framework of a "joint venture" cannot be considered as rendition of "service", liable to service tax; - (iii) The appellant has not received any "consideration" under the Production Sharing Contract; - (iv) Under the Production Sharing Contract, co-venturers act at their own risk; - (v) "Cost Petroleum" or "Profit Petroleum" does not flow from the Government of India to the appellant; - (vi) The components of "Cost Petroleum" and "Profit Petroleum" are inherent and embedded part of the Production Sharing Contract.
-Consequently, such components cannot be treated as "consideration" for the "services rendered" by the appellant; - (vii) The Circular dated February 12, 2018 clarifies that the Holders carry out the operations under the Production Sharing Contract on their own account; - (viii) The Circular dated September 24, 2014 is inapplicable to the present case; - (ix) The show cause notice dated December 15, 2016 is barred by limitation; - (x) Interest is not leviable under Section 75 of the Finance Act; and - (xi) No penalty under Sections 76, 77 and 78 of the Finance Act, could have been imposed on the appellant. - 17.
+- (ii) The activities undertaken by the co-venturers within the framework of a "joint venture" cannot be considered as rendition of "service", liable to service tax; - (iii) The appellant has not received any "consideration" under the Production Sharing Contract; - (iv) Under the Production Sharing Contract, co-venturers act at their own risk; - (v) "Cost Petroleum" or "Profit Petroleum" does not flow from the Government of India to the appellant; - (vi) The components of "Cost Petroleum" and "Profit Petroleum" are inherent and embedded part of the Production Sharing Contract.
+Consequently, such components cannot be treated as "consideration" for the "services rendered" by the appellant; - (vii) The Circular dated February 12, 2018 clarifies that the Holders carry out the operations under the Production Sharing Contract on their own account; - (viii) The Circular dated September 24, 2014 is inapplicable to the present case; - (ix) The show cause notice dated December 15, 2016 is barred by limitation;

+^{11.
+2008 (12)} STR 401

+- (x) Interest is not leviable under section 75 of the Finance Act; and - (xi) No penalty under sections 76, 77 and 78 of the Finance Act, could have been imposed on the appellant. - 17.
 Shri S.K.
-Mathur, Learned Authorised Representative appearing for the Department made the following submissions : - (i) The activity of the appellant of doing "mining services" for consideration to the Joint Venture, which is not an Incorporated Association of persons, from the common pool lies within the ambit of service tax applicability. - (ii) The Joint Venture Committee is a body of companies and the appellant is one of the constituent member providing "mining services" for consideration received from the common pool of fund of the Joint Venture and ultimately reimbursed by the beneficiary Government of India as Cost Petroleum to the Joint Venture Companies and, therefore, satisfies the criteria of applicability of service tax; - (iii) The activities of the Joint Venture Companies is in the interest of the Government as the three Companies have no field of their own but the fields belong to the Government of India, for which the work has been carried out; - (iv) In connection with the Final Order dated 11-6-2020 passed by the Tribunal in Service Tax Appeal No. 87085 of 2017, the department has preferred an appeal before the Bombay High Court; and - (v) The Supreme Court in State of West Bengal v.
-Calcutta Club Limited [2019 (29) G.S.T.L.
-545 (S.C.)] has clearly held that the doctrine of mutuality continues to be applicable to incorporated and unincorporated members club after the 46th Amendment to the Constitution by adding Article 366(29A) to the Constitution of India.
-Thus, the PMT-JV and the appellant have to be treated as distinct persons and the appellant has rendered service for consideration and hence liable for payment of service tax.
+Mathur, learned Authorised Representative appearing for the Department made the following submissions: - services" for consideration to the Joint Venture, which is not an Incorporated Association of persons, from the common pool lies within the ambit of service tax applicability. - (ii) The Joint Venture Committee is a body of companies and the appellant is one of the constituent member providing "mining services" for consideration received from the common pool of fund of the Joint Venture and ultimately reimbursed by the beneficiary Government of India as Cost Petroleum to the Joint Venture Companies and, therefore, satisfies the criteria of applicability of service tax; - (iii) The activities of the Joint Venture Companies is in the interest of the Government as the three Companies have no field of their own but the fields belong to the Government of India, for which the work has been carried out;

-18. The submissions advanced by the Learned Senior Counsel for the appellant and the Learned Special Counsel for the Department have been considered.

-19. The issue that arises for consideration in these appeals is whether the entitlement towards "Cost Petroleum" and "Profit Petroleum" under the "Production Sharing Contract" can be treated as the "consideration" for rendering "mining services" to the Government of India.

-20. Section 65B of the Finance Act that was inserted w.e.f.
-1-7-2012 deals with 'Interpretations' and sub-section (44) of Section 65B that defines 'service' is as follows :
+- (iv) In connection with the Final Order dated 11.06.2020 passed by the Tribunal in Service Tax Appeal No. 87085 of 2017, the department has preferred an appeal before the Bombay High Court; and - Calcutta Club Limited12 has clearly held that the doctrine of mutuality continues to be applicable to incorporated and unincorporated members club after the 46th Amendment to the Constitution by adding Article 366 (29A) to the Constitution of India.
+Thus, the PMT-JV and the appellant have to be treated as distinct persons and the appellant has rendered service for consideration and hence liable for payment of service tax. - 18.
+The submissions advanced by the learned senior counsel for the Appellant and the learned special counsel for the Department have been considered. - 19.
+The issue that arises for consideration in these appeals is whether the entitlement towards "Cost Petroleum" and "Profit Petroleum" under the "Production Sharing Contract" can be treated as the "consideration" for rendering "mining services" to the Government of India. - 20.
+Section 65B of the Finance Act that was inserted w.e.f.
+01.07.2012 deals with 'Interpretations' and sub-section (44) of section 65B that defines 'service' is as follows:

+^{12.
+2019 (29)} G.S.T.L.
+545 (S.C.)

+"Section 65B (44)